 - Use just about any feature on Postgres that can query data from a materialized view

-Step 1: Setup on Redshift cluster
+Step 1: Setup on Redshift Cluster

-Now onto the installation.
 For installing on Redshift, perform the following commands:

 - Create a new read-only user for Dblink (or use an existing one).
 We reference this user below as <amazon_redshift_username>.